ahmedelazab1220/SpringSecurity/README.md

 Welcome, everyone!
 In this repository, I aim to cover all essential aspects of Spring Security comprehensively.
 But before diving into that, let's lay down some foundational concepts.

-Let's start by understanding the differences between encoding, encryption, hash functions , and other basics you must know before start , which are crucial for grasping the fundamentals.
-Shall we explore these concepts in detail?
-Let's dive in!
+Let's start by understanding the differences between encoding, encryption, hash functions and other basics that you should know before starting, which are essential to understanding the basics.
+It is not necessary to explore these concepts in detail.
+Let's start.

 # Cryptography.
 ##### Cryptography is a science of cryptography that was used in the past in wars to send messages to each other , so that if they fell into the hands the enemy. he would not be able to interpret or read them.
 This is the method currently used.
 There are three important types in the world `encoding` , `encryption` , `hashing`.